 If one looks at businesses overall, 83% mention AI as a priority for their strategy today.
-This growing belief and internal business focus on inputting AI into their processes, whether in sales, marketing or any other department, shows that sales reps must begin to adapt their skills to these advancements.
+Due to this growing belief, and alongside the increased focus of inputting AI into business processes, whether in sales, marketing or any other department, it’s apparent that sales reps must begin to adapt their skills to these advancements.
 This is highlighted by the fact that 36% of executives believe that the primary goal for AI is to enable workers to be more creative in their jobs by automating menial tasks.

 This is an easy one people, if you like sales, you like sales productivity.

 75% of buyers expect companies to predict their needs and make relevant suggestions before contact.

 Triple-digit growth is expected in artificial intelligence areas which will enhance these types of capabilities.
 Namely, Salesforce expects 118% growth in predictive intelligence over the course of the next three years.

 Salesforce found that 56% of buyers look actively to purchase from companies that they perceive as most innovative.

 Yes, we did say that we don’t applaud companies throwing AI into their company bio only to generate more investment or leads.
 Nevertheless, implementing AI in real use-cases within your company that are visible in the sales interactions with your leads can lead to a significant uptick in growth.

 Despite these statistics showing the fast adoption of AI in sales, there is nonetheless a gap to fill.
 Although MIT found that 85% of executives believe that AI will enable their companies to achieve a competitive advantage, only 39% have an AI strategy and only 20% have AI already incorporated into their business in some way.
 This shows that there is still potential to be an early mover in terms of adopting AI into your sales team to win out the competition.